dfelinto/blender-manual/manual/modeling/modifiers/nodes/index.rst

 Mesh
 ====

-Nodes that only act on the mesh geometry.
+Nodes that only operate on meshes.

 .. toctree::
    :maxdepth: 1